 Faculty Guidelines for Class Use of the Westfield State University Archives

-Due to the space and staffing limitations of the University Archives, Ely Library cannot support individual or small group appointments for an entire class.* Physical materials may be brought to a meeting of the whole class following the guidelines below.
+Due to the space and staffing limitations of the University Archives, Ely Library cannot support individual or small group appointments for an entire class.
+We can accommodate single sessions for whole classes, in the Library Instruction Room.
+Physical materials may be brought to a meeting of the whole class following the guidelines below.
 Digital collections may be used by individuals and small groups, as they can be accessed from anywhere.
 Class sessions and assignments should be designed with these limitations in mind.
-Karen Canary’s extension is 5281 and her email is firstname.lastname@example.org.

 - Instructional requests requiring use of the University Archives should be made at least three weeks in advance.
-Requests should be directed to Karen Canary, the Archives Assistant.
+Requests should be directed to the Library Director.
 The syllabus and assignment must be provided when requesting the session so that staff have enough time to identify and pull materials.

-- If you are unsure what materials will be needed, you will need to discuss this with the Archives Assistant before the class can be scheduled to ensure the request is one staff can reasonably handle.
+- If you are unsure what materials will be needed, you will need to discuss this with the Director before the class can be scheduled to ensure the request is one staff can reasonably handle.

 - Classes meet in the library classroom on the mezzanine, and archives materials will be brought to the classroom for use

 - It is expected that the faculty member requesting the session will be present for the session.
-There will also be two library staff members present, including the Archives Assistant, to help ensure proper use of materials.
+There will also be two library staff members present to help ensure proper use of materials.
 Students must be provided with the Archives Use Requirements before class.
-This brief document is available from the Archives Assistant.
+This brief document is available from the Director.
 The document will be reviewed in class before students are allowed to handle archival materials.